iselasoria/launch-school/ls-md/rb101/arrays.md

 um = (1..input_integer).inject {|product, number| product + number}
 ```

-This takes an array, as given by the range (as specified by `(1..upper_limit)`) and maps out an operation to perfrom in this case either sum or product.
+This takes an array, as given by the range (as specified by `(1..upper_limit)`) and maps out an operation to perform in this case either sum or product.
 Then it sets `number` as the variable belonging to each element in the array and performs the specified operation.